LukaszSwolkien/Covid19/README.md

 `http://localhost:16686/`

-* run `jupyther lab` then open `notebooks/ternds.ipynb` and go to above Jaeger UI to choose one from the following service:
+* run `jupyther lab` then open `notebooks/World.ipynb` or `notebooks/Poland.ipynb` and go to above Jaeger UI to choose one from the following service:

 `COVID-19-Poland-notebook`